terraform-aws-modules/terraform-aws-security-group/README.md

 If there is a missing feature or a bug - [open an issue](https://github.com/terraform-aws-modules/terraform-aws-security-group/issues/new).

+## Terraform versions

+For Terraform 0.12 use version `v3.*` of this module.

+If you are using Terraform 0.11 you can use versions `v2.*`.

 ## Usage

 There are two ways to create security groups using this module: